 This is comparable to that what your body is experiencing each time you inhale a cigarette smoke.

-One of the key components of cigarette smoke is tar – a black, sticky, resinous substance that’s highly toxic and carcinogenic.
+One of the key components of cigarette smoke is tar – a black, sticky, resinous substance that’s highly toxic and carcinogenic, and not to be confused with the wax in a vape pen.
 The first thing tar does after entering your mouth is coat your teeth and gums.
 It damages your teeth’s enamel, discoloring them and making them more sensitive.

 Your gums also get coated in tar.
 Over time, this can blacken them and make them recede.
 This further exposes your teeth and makes them even more susceptible to tooth decay.
 This is why smokers are twice as likely to lose teeth than non-smokers.
 If you’re a pack-a-day smoker who picked up the habit when you were 18, you’re likely to lose 4 to 5 teeth by the time you’re 35.

-The heat and carcinogenic chemicals in the smoke damage the cells in your mouth, making them more prone to mutations such as oral cancer.
+The heat and carcinogenic chemicals in the smoke damage the cells in your mouth, making them more prone to mutations such as oral cancer, which is why the best vapes feature things like temperature control and protections against overheating.

 A portion of the smoke travels to your nasal cavity, where it irritates the tissues and coats them with tar.
 This leads to a loss of the sense of smell.